ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 When dice are rolled, only the successes are initially counted.
 For example, a roll that produces the result **[1, 2, 4, 5, 6]** would equal **3** successes.
 Blunders in this sense are neutral and don’t negate successes except in certain circumstances which will be explained later on in this chapter.
 ## Pushes
-**6** is a special number in the game of Mythical Monsters.
+**6** is a special number in the game of Mythmakers.
 When a player rolls a 6 on a die, they gain a ***push***.
 When a character earns a push, not only does the player count the original roll as a success, but they can then roll the same die again.
 The player gains an additional push for each 6 they obtain.
 If anything other than a 6 is rolled during a push, then the push ends and the results are accounted for normally.
 ________________